Venti1707/txt-to-geojson/README.md

 ```

 # The `Properties` Tag (I)
-Under this `properties` tag, you may choose to add any of the following properties (Or add it between Lines 25 and 26 of [index.js](index.js) and separated by commas, if you choose to go for multiple properties):
+Under this `properties` tag, you may choose to add any of the following properties (Add it between Lines 25 and 26 of [index.js](index.js) and separated by commas, if you choose to go for multiple properties):
 * `stroke` for the colour of the line; This requires a `"` on both ends of the key as it is a string
     * This can be defined how you usually define a colour in CSS
 * `stroke-width` for the width of the line; This does not require `"` on both ends of the key as it is an integer
 * `stroke-opacity` for the width of the line; This does not require `"` on both ends of the key as it is an integer

 # The `Properties` Tag (II)
-Under this `properties` tag, you may choose to add any of the following properties (Or add it in between Lines line and line2) of [index.js] and separated by commas, if you choose to go for multiple properties):
+Under this `properties` tag, you may choose to add any of the following properties (These will affect all your coordinates, use it if you want common properties!
+Add it in between Lines 136 and 137) of [index.js](index.js) and separated by commas, if you choose to go for multiple properties):
 * `marker-color` for the color of the marker; This requires a `"` on both ends of the key as it is a string
     * This can be defined how you usually define a colour in CSS
 * `marker-size` for the width of the line; This requires a `"` on both ends of the key as it is a string